- Home

 - Our Investigators

-- Robert Powers, PhD
+- Robert W. Powers, PhD

-Robert Powers, PhD
+Robert W. Powers, PhD

 I chose to work in this area of research because I believe that every woman should have the best opportunity to have a healthy pregnancy.
 While we haven’t exactly figured out what causes preeclampsia or how to prevent it, real progress has been made over the past several years, and this motivates us to keep moving forward.

-Robert Powers, PhD
+Robert W. Powers, PhD

 Research in Brief